0xcert/framework/docs/connectors/ethereum-api.md

 | Argument | Description
 |-|-
 | event | [required] A `string` representing a [provider event](./ethereum.md#provider-events) name.
 | handler | [required] A callback `function` which is triggered on each `event`.
-When the `event` equals `ACCOUNT_CHANGE`, the first argument is a new account ID and the second is the old one, when the `event` equals `NETWORK_CHANGE`, the first argument is a new network version and the second is the old one.
+When the `event` equals `ACCOUNT_CHANGE`, the first argument is a new account ID and the second is the old one, and when the `event` equals `NETWORK_CHANGE`, the first argument is a new network version and the second is the old one.

 **Result:**